AndrzejZaba/GeneticAlgorithm/README.md

 # GeneticAlgorithm

 It's the simple console implemantation of the genetic algorithm I have learned during my calsses.
 It's rewrited form orginal programme I've made in Matlab.
-Its aim is to find minimum of the given function.
+Its aim is to find minimum value of the given function.
 It works properly on the function of two variables, but it won't be a problem to rebuilt this programme for three four or more variables.

 The general idea is:
 1. we pick the max range we are going to search our solution (here X [-10,10] , Y [-10,10]).